leeseomin/fictions/2023/Julien’s Diary.md

 found himself prey to the choking grasp of envy and betrayal?
-The quietude seemed almost to suffocate as they delved deeper into the happenstance and encounters Julien documented, those that had threaded through the tapestry of his existence.
+The quietude seemed almost to suffocate as they delved deeper into the happenstance and encounters Julien documented, those that had threaded through the entanglement of his existence.
 Léonie --- her hands trembling with the weight of each page turned, her face a canvas upon which grief painted its indelible strokes --- posed an aching inquiry amongst those who gathered in shared solitude.
 "Was it his relentless pursuit of